Farewell Flight: Nashville Relocation and I Was a Ghost: 2012–2014

 In March 2012, the band announced the resignation of bassist Robbe Reddinger and drummer Marc Prokopchak, as well as the addition of bassist Brian Miller (formerly of the Evan Anthem) and drummer Caleb Allensworth (formerly of the Mint).
 According to a blog posted by the band, Reddinger's and Prokopchak's exit was due to a respective desire to pursue other interests and was on favorable terms.
 The band made a decision to cut back on independent touring, focus on songwriting, and relocated to Nashville, TN in June 2012.
 In December 2012, the band announced its second departure from MVS, and as well as plans to record new music independently.
 By early 2013, plans were in motion for a new album, I Was a Ghost, to be crowdfunded by Kickstarter.
 Fans of the band successfully funded the project on May 19, 2013, contributing $11,938.
 Recording began with producer St. Wilson at Legion of Boom in Nashville on June 17 and commenced on August 9, 2013.
 On October 23, 2013, a lyric video for The Places You'll Go was posted to the band's YouTube page.
 In December 2013, the band published the departure of bassist Brian Miller, enlisting the help of various friends to fill the slot for the rest of 2014.
 On March 4, 2014, the band released I Was a Ghost, featuring the lead single "Scarecrow".
 Bassist Joshua St. Moblo was first seen playing live with the band in June 2014, and was later added as a permanent bassist in October 2014.

+Sweet Dreams Norma Jean and hiatus: 2015–present

+On November 20, 2015, Farewell Flight independently released the single "Sweet Dreams Norma Jean", which remains the band's most recent release.
+Around 2016, frontman Luke Foley began releasing solo material under the stage name "Lukr", starting with the single "Fucked Up Summer", which surpassed one million streams on Spotify within twelve weeks.
+That August, Foley also released a re-recorded version of "Scarecrow" as a Lukr single, on August 12, 2016; the remake featured different production from the 2014 original and replaced its wordless vocal bridge with a newly written chorus.
+Asked on the band's Facebook page whether Farewell Flight had ended, the band replied that its members had "graduated to focusing on other projects", without confirming a formal breakup.
+Foley continued to record and perform as Lukr, and in May 2020 appeared as a contestant on NBC's Songland, pitching a song to country duo Florida Georgia Line; producers reworked the track with him on-air, though it was not ultimately selected.
+As of 2025, Lukr continues to release music independently.
+No new material or performances have been documented under the Farewell Flight name since 2015, and the activities of the band's other former members since that time are not publicly documented.